-Combining an impeccable hotel experience inside one of the world’s most treasured cities is the art and expertise of The Shangri-La Paris.
-Think of a blissful atmosphere amidst palatial surroundings and hand crafted accommodations in a city where extravagance is definitive.
+One of the world’s most treasured cities is home to some pretty unforgettable hotels.
+Paris is a blissful city where extravagance is definitive and luxury supreme.
 From the moment one beholds the grand façade, it is truly a place with a heavenly touch, or more appropriately a true Shangri-La in the city of lights.

 The hotel occupies a privileged spot, just steps from the Eiffel tower it offers the best and most unobstructed view of it in town.
 Occupying a century old palace that belonged to the nephew of Napoleon Bonaparte, there is no lack of uniqueness and character to every one of the rooms, suites, halls and atriums.
 Different from many of its sister properties in Asia, it has a smaller room count with 81 total.
 The historic building which it occupies allows for a different conceptualization of the hotel’s atmosphere, but it is assuredly as refined, relaxed and personalized as any other property in the chain.